nightowlcasino/ERGOHACK-III-/ergoscript.md

  *Remarks*:

- The Roulette Result Contract Box with the game info and both bets will be spend to a payout box containing the payout for the winner of the game.
+ The Roulette Result Contract Box with the game info and both bets will be sent to a payout box containing the payout for the winner of the game.
  It generates a random number and checks with the modulo operator if the player's guess results in a win.
  If it does the payout box assigned to the player's payment address, if not it will be assigned to the House Contract address.